-If you decide to purchase a term policy for elderly over 80 years that will last for ten years, you won’t be able to buy another type of coverage once your policy expires as you reach the age of 90.
-A whole life insurance makes more sense since it will last until the time of your death.
+If you decide to purchase a term policy for the elderly over 80 years that will last for ten years, you won’t be able to buy another type of coverage once your policy expires as you reach the age of 90.
+Whole life insurance makes more sense since it will last until the time of your death.

 Purchasing a whole life coverage means that the cash value of the policy will accumulate over the years.
 The death benefits are tax-deferred, and your family will receive a lump sum from the insurance provider at the time of your death.

 A term life policy has the same advantages as far as premiums, benefits and availability are concerned.